acremona/glacier-anomalies-at-point-scale/sphinx/algorithm1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The whole time series is a set of images in a folder.
 This folder is given the function as an input.
 The following criteria should be met:

 * The import order is alphabetical.
+This is unproblematic if the filename convention is followed.
 * The filenames must be timestamps in the following format: yyyy-mm-dd_hh-mm (e.g. 2019-06-27_11-59.jpg) other image file types are also allowed
 * The algorithm is tested and optimized for time intervals of 20 minutes between images.
 Different intervals are generally possible (yet untested), but the displacements between two images must not exceed 4 cm.
 * Footage from installation work at the beginning of the time series must be removed.
 The first image should only contain the installed pole.